python-trio/trio/README.rst

    next:
    - some bugs once the existing tests are passing:
-     - unshielding doesn't immediately deliver abort
-     - bad handling of slow aborts, see email
-     - need to re-use exception objects in level triggered cancels
-     - real tests for shielding
-     - tests for cancel being raised everywhere once triggered once
-     - test the "precancelled" magic of the new inherited+level-triggered cancellation -- spawning a task into a cancelled nursery

      - catch errors in call_soon and use spawn_system_task to propagate them out without killing the call_soon task
      - test that a call soon after a call soon crash is still processed
+     - bad handling of slow aborts, see email

+   - should system_task_wrapper by async?

    - dump Result.combine?

-   - handling of MultiError in system_task_wrapper is wrong
+   - system_task_wrapper doesn't properly handle MultiError

    - should UnboundedQueue have logic to smooth out bursts to reduce latency spikes? e.g. if 1000 tasks die at time t and no tasks